 4. Clears The Crown Chakra

-Sahasrara, the Sanskrit name for the crown chakra, is the pathway between the physical self and the spiritual realms.
+Sahasrara, the Sanskrit name for the Crown Chakra, is the seventh aligning Chakra and is the pathway between the physical self and other spiritual realms.

-To unblock the crown chakra, burn lavender incense during yoga, meditation, and prayer.
-Alternatively, find a relaxing space and repeat crown chakra affirmations.
+To unblock the Crown Chakra, burn Lavender incense during a yoga session, when you have a creative block, whilst meditating, and during prayer or worship.
+Alternatively, find a relaxing space and repeat Crown Chakra affirmations.

 5. Naturally Cleanses